igdev0/dev-wallet/README.md

 ## Contact

-For any inquiries or feedback, please open an issue on GitHub.
+For any feedback, please open an issue on GitHub.